 - All Properties sold "As Is--Where Is".
 The Purchaser assumes all environmental risks associated with the Property being conveyed.
 County makes no representation as to the zoning compliance of the property.

 - Any promotional tools, such as slides, tax maps, etc., are for informational purposes only.
 Seller and/or Auctioneer neither guarantees nor warranties anything as to location, dimensions, parcel use or size.

 - The County of Cattaraugus can only sell real property that has been assessed.
 It cannot sell any personal property on the premises.
 The disposition of that personal property is the responsibility of the successful bidder FOLLOWING THE CLOSING OF THE SALE, by contacting the former owner.

-- Any Rights of Way, Easements or Covenants in existence at the time of the County Foreclosure remain as restrictions to the title of the property, and will be binding on the successful bidder.
+- Any Rights of Way, Easements or Covenants in existence at the time of the County Foreclosure remain and will be binding on the successful bidder.